CatchmentSci/livox-poc-article/README.md

 * pandas: pip install pandas
 * livox sdk: https://github.com/Livox-SDK/Livox-SDK - this needs to be compiled from source

-Post-processing of the acquired data is currently undertaken in a Linux docker container where scripts within the "processing" folder are executed.
+Processing of the acquired data is currently undertaken through two routes:
+*Files within the "ros" subfolder are executed in a Linux docker container.
+This container should be configured to work with the Robotics Operating System (ROS).
+The "cloud_calls.py" script assumes that data to be converted is stored within an Amazon S3 bucket with the converted data being uploaded once complete.
+S3cmd is required for this operation.
+This script is provided as an example and could be modified for your own individual case.
-* MATLAB 2019a onwards required
+* Files within the "scan" subfolder are executed using MATLAB 2019a onwards.

 ![-----------------------------------------------------](https://raw.githubusercontent.com/andreasbm/readme/master/assets/lines/aqua.png)